cachix/devenv/docs/blog/posts/devenv-v1.0-rewrite-in-rust.md

 ### Testing infrastructure

-Testing has been a major focus of this release, and we've added a number of features to make it easier to write and run tests.
+Testing has been a major focus of this release, and a number of features have been added to make it easier to write and run tests.

-There's a new `enterTest` attribute in `devenv.nix` that allows you to define testing logic:
+The new `enterTest` attribute in `devenv.nix` allows you to define testing logic:

 ```nix
 { pkgs, ... }: {